 What are Your Employee Rights in Arizona?

-- Arizona is an “at will” employment state, meaning your employment may be ended at any time (unless it’s for illegal reasons)
+- Arizona is an “at will” employment state, meaning your employment may be terminated at any time (unless it’s for illegal reasons)

 - If you’ve experienced discrimination at work, it’s important to file a complaint soon, since you have limited time to do so